DigitalState/Platform-Widget/README.md

 # Platform-Widget-Bundle

-The Widget bundle provides the developer a way to define widgets in the user interface.
+The Widget bundle provides the developers a way to define widgets in the user interface.

 ## Table of Contents